-Situated two miles north of Town Yetholm, Hoselaw Loch is a shallow, naturally nurtrient-rich loch.
-At the south-west end of the loch, the reserve also includes part of Din Moss, one of the largest and most intact areas of raised bog in the Scottish Borders.
+Hoselaw Loch is a shallow, naturally nutrient-rich loch.
+Towards the south west end of the loch is Din Moss, one of the largest and most intact areas of raised bog in the Scottish Borders.
 The loch is used by overwintering wildfowl, particularly pink-footed geese.

 Apart from a farm track which runs along the northern edge of Hoselaw Loch, there are no other footpaths across this reserve.